JiajianLu/Apply-Your-School/README.md

 Import csv file to the a specific table in the database

-Search schools based on different combinations of query conditions
+Search schools, programs, cities, rankings, professors based on different combinations of query conditions

+TODO:

+Advanced searching:

+A webpage contains inputs for all columns in the database.